 When valuing a Ruby, we apply different values than we do with Diamonds.
 With Diamonds, how well the gem is cut has a great bearing on how well its brilliance, dispersion and lustre will be unlocked.
-The quality of the cut plays the most vital role in judging both the Diamond’s beauty and value.
-With coloured gemstones it is the vividness of its body colour that we are most interested in.
+The quality of the cut plays the most vital role in judging both the Diamond’s beauty and value, but with coloured gemstones it's the vividness of its body colour that we are most interested in.
 As Rubies and Blue Sapphires are both primary colours, the purity of their colour plays a critical role.
 Although the secondary tones in a Thai Ruby can be useful for identifying the gem’s origin, and even though sometimes it can be very attractive, generally speaking the purer the red, the more valuable the Ruby.

 RUBY CRYSTAL HEALING